Lovedrive

 Lovedrive is the sixth studio album by the German rock band Scorpions, released in 1979.
-Considered by some critics to be the pinnacle of their career, Lovedrive was a major evolution of the band's sound, exhibiting their "classic style" that would be later developed over their next few albums.
-Lovedrive cemented the "Scorpions formula" of hard rock songs combined with melodic ballads.
+Considered by some critics to be the pinnacle of their career, Lovedrive was a major evolution in the band's sound, exhibiting their "classic style" that would be developed over the next few albums.
+Lovedrive cemented the "Scorpions formula" of hard rock combined with melodic ballads.

-Lovedrive was the band’s first album to be released by Harvest Records in Europe and Mercury Records in the United States and Canada following the band's departure from RCA.
-It proved to be a major commercial breakthrough, reaching No. 55 on the Billboard Top 200, which none of their previous five albums had dented at all.
-The RIAA certified the record as Gold on 28 May 1986, and the album also proved a breakthrough in the United Kingdom where it was the first Scorpions album to chart and peaked at No. 36.
+Following the band's departure from RCA, Lovedrive was their first album to be released by Harvest Records in Europe and Mercury Records in the United States and Canada.
+A major commercial breakthrough, it reached No. 55 on the Billboard Top 200, which none of their previous five albums had dented.
+The RIAA certified the record gold on 28 May 1986.
+In the United Kingdom, Lovedrive was the first Scorpions album to chart, peaking at No. 36.

-Lovedrive ranked No. 25 on IGN's 2007 list of the Top 25 metal albums.
+Lovedrive ranked No. 25 on IGNs 2007 list of the top 25 metal albums.

+"Another Piece of Meat" was lauded by Megadeth front man Dave Mustaine: "Michael Schenker was always the Kinder Egg of the Scorpions: y'know, would he appear on this record or not?
+Without a doubt, 'Another Piece of Meat' is my favourite song he did with the band.
+There were these really tasty little blurts of guitar that he did in between the vocal lines, and he would almost take this running jump at the solo.
+It was different from anything I'd heard before in heavy metal."
+Mustaine also acclaimed the title track: "You've got that cool, galloping riff, and behind it a second guitar doing counterpoint, which shows you how beautiful a guitar duo can be, if they know how to work off each other."